 - (a) Do you think that the description of defined rate regulation captures an appropriate population of rate-regulatory schemes within its scope?
 If so, why?
-If not, why not? - Do you think that any of the features described should be modified in order to include or (b) exclude particular types of rate-regulatory schemes or rate-regulated activities included within the scope of defined rate regulation?
+If not, why not? - (b) Do you think that any of the features described should be modified in order to include or exclude particular types of rate-regulatory schemes or rate-regulated activities included within the scope of defined rate regulation?
 Please specify and give reasons to support any modifications to the features that you suggest, with particular reference to why the features may or may not give rise to circumstances that result in particular information needs for users of the financial statements. - (c) Are there any additional features that you think should be included to establish the scope of defined rate regulation or would you omit any of the features described?
 Please specify and give reasons to support any features that you would add or omit.

-Considering the conceptual background as described in Section 3, the ASCG understands the basic reasoning for the proposed definition in paragraphs 4.4-4.6 of the DP.
-However, we noticed that some of parts of that definition do not necessarily trigger accounting consequences.
-Instead, they are of a more descriptive nature, elaborating on the motivations or reasons for the existence of a regulatory environment.
+Considering the conceptual background as described in Section 3, the ASCG understands the basic reasoning for the proposed definition in Paragraphs 4.4-4.6.
+However, we noticed that some of the items of that definition are not necessarily triggering the accounting impact.
+Instead, they are of a more descriptive nature to elaborate on the motivations or reasons for the existence of a regulatory environment.

-This particularly applies to the following three proposed criteria of a regulatory pricing (i.e. ratesetting) framework of defined rate regulation:
+We are particularly thinking about the following three proposed criteria of a regulatory pricing (i.e. rate-setting) framework of defined rate regulation:

-- applying in situations in which customers have little or no choice but to purchase the goods or services from the rate-regulated entity (i.e. no effective competition to supply; and the rate-regulated goods or services are essential to customers). - establishing parameters to maintain the availability and quality of the supply of the rateregulated goods or services and other rate-regulated activities of the entity. - establishing parameters for rates that provide regulatory protections (i.e. support greater stability of prices for customers; and support the financial viability of the rate-regulated entity.)
+- a) applying in situations in which customers have little or no choice but to purchase the goods or services from the rate-regulated entity (i.e. no effective competition to supply; and the rate-regulated goods or services are essential to customers). - b) establishing parameters to maintain the availability and quality of the supply of the rate-regulated goods or services and other rate-regulated activities of the entity. - c) establishing parameters for rates that provide regulatory protections (i.e. support greater stability of prices for customers; and support the financial viability of the rate-regulated entity.)